GiannisHar/Cybersecurity-/README.md

-This is the c files you will need to make the malware.
+These are the c files you will need to make the malware.
 The shellcode is not included for safty purposes.